Your FREE copy of KETO & PALEO Oodles of Low-Carb Noodles Cookbook Signup Here

 Two meals per week of fatty fish, such as salmon, can reduce your risk of fatal heart disease by 40%.
 A 3-ounce serving of salmon provides 1.9 grams of Omega 3 fatty acids.
 Salmon is one of the best sources of the long-chain omega-3 fatty acids EPA and DHA.
 It’s also a great source of protein (3.5 ounces = 22 to 25 grams), vitamin B, potassium, and selenium.
 Salmon contains the antioxidants that help to reduce high blood pressure, improve heart health, help to prevent diabetes, and aid in decreasing the risk of brain damage due to a stroke.

-WHAT IS THE TASTE PROFILE OF KETO LOW-CARB PALEO BAKED SALMON & BRUSSEL SPROUTS?
+WHAT IS THE TASTE PROFILE OF KETO LOW-CARB PALEO BAKED SALMON & BRUSSELS SPROUTS?

 The predominant taste sensation of this dish are fattiness from the salmon, and pleasant bitterness from the heavy garlic.